 The debentures held by each trust are the sole assets of that trust.
-The Trusts hold, as their sole assets, junior subordinated debentures of the Company with face amounts totaling \$98.0 million at December 31, 2018.
-The Company owns all of the common securities of the Trusts and has accordingly recorded \$3.2 million in equity method investments classified as other assets in our consolidated balance sheets at December 31, 2018.
+The Trusts hold, as their sole assets, junior subordinated debentures of the Company with face amounts totaling \$98.0 million at December 31, 2019.
+The Company owns all of the common securities of the Trusts and has accordingly recorded \$3.2 million in equity method investments classified as other assets in our consolidated balance sheets at December 31, 2019.
 The Company owns all of the common stock of the Trusts, which have issued trust preferred securities in conjunction with the Company issuing trust preferred debentures to the Trusts.
 The terms of the trust preferred debentures are substantially the same as the terms of the trust preferred securities.

-As of December 31, 2018, the Trusts had the following trust preferred securities outstanding and held the following junior subordinated debentures of the Company (dollars in thousands):
+As of December 31, 2019, the Trusts had the following trust preferred securities outstanding and held the following junior subordinated debentures of the Company (dollars in thousands):

-Description leavenee Date Trust Preferred Securities Interest Date Trust Preferred Debt Owed Final Description Issuance Date Outstanding Interest Rate to Trust Maturity Date CNBF Capital Trust I August 1999 \$18,000 3-month LIBOR plus 2.75% \$18,720 August 2029 NBT Statutory Trust I November 2005 5,000 3-month LIBOR plus 1.40% 5,155 December 2035 NBT Statutory Trust II February 2006 50,000 3-month LIBOR plus 1.40% 51,547 March 2036 Alliance Financial Capital Trust I December 2003 10,000 3-month LIBOR plus 2.85% 10,310 January 2034 Alliance Financial Capital Trust II September 2006 15,000 3-month LIBOR plus 1.65% 15,464 September 2036
+Description Issuance Date Trust Preferred Securities Outstanding Interest Rate Trust Preferred Debt Owed to Trust Final Maturity Date CNBF Capital Trust I August 1999 \$18,000 3-month LIBOR plus 2.75% \$18,720 August 2029 NBT Statutory Trust I November 2005 5,000 3-month LIBOR plus 1.40% 5,155 December 2035 NBT Statutory Trust II February 2006 50,000 3-month LIBOR plus 1.40% 51,547 March 2036 Alliance Financial Capital Trust I December 2003 10,000 3-month LIBOR plus 2.85% 10,310 January 2034 Alliance Financial Capital Trust II September 2006 15,000 3-month LIBOR plus 1.65% 15,464 September 2036